modxcms/evolution/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

         If you want the mootools library added to the header of your pages automatically set this to 1.
         Set to 0 if you do not want them inculded automatically.
 Défault is 1.

+    &tplAjaxResults
+        chunk to style the ajax output results outer by default: @FILE:".AS_SPATH.'templates/ajaxResults.tpl.html'

+    &tplAjaxResult
+        chunk to style each output result
+        by default: @FILE:".AS_SPATH.'templates/ajaxResult.tpl.html'

 ----------------------------------------------------------------
 :: Non Ajax Parameters - Used only with the non-ajaxSearch mode
 ----------------------------------------------------------------